Achieving Logarithmic Regret in KL-Regularized Zero-Sum Markov Games: Proof Overview and Mechanisms

 We elaborate the bounding of the first term (exploitability of the max player) and the bounding of the second term follows analogous arguments.
 One can further decompose the first term in eq. \eqref{eq:DGdecomp po} as

-\paragraph{RL view for bounding $\Tfive$:} As a result of fixed $\nu_t$, one can view the min-player strategy $\nu_t$ as part of the environment and bound $\Tfive$ the same way as done in RL with the max player as the decision making entity.
-Here $\dmu_h$ and $\tmu_h$ are stagewise best responses to the fixed strategy $\nu_h$ under matrix games with parameters $Q_h^{\dmu,\nu}$ and $Q_h^+$ respectively.
+\paragraph{RL view for bounding $\Tfive$.} As a result of fixed $\nu_t$, one can view the min-player strategy $\nu_t$ as part of the environment and bound $\Tfive$ the same way as done in RL with the max player as the decision making entity.
+Here $\dmu_h$ and $\tmu_h$ are stagewise best responses to the fixed strategy $\nu_h$ under matrix games with parameters $Q_h^{\dmu,\nu}$ and $Q_h^+$ respectively

-\paragraph{Regret Guarantees:} Leveraging the RL view one can bound the term $\Tfive$ adapting the arguments from \cite{zhao2025logarithmic} (Theorem 5.1) and accounting for changing $\nu_t$ as detailed in Section \ref{section:mgdep} step 1 for the regularization dependent bound and standard single agent RL analysis as detailed in \ref{subseq:bg0} step 1 for the regularization independent bound.
+\paragraph{Regret guarantees.} Leveraging the RL view one can bound the term $\Tfive$ adapting the arguments from \cite{zhao2025logarithmic} (Theorem 5.1) and accounting for changing $\nu_t$ as detailed in section \ref{section:mgdep} step 1 for the logarithmic regret bound and standard single agent RL analysis as detailed in \ref{subseq:bg0} step 1 for the traditional $\sqrt{T}$ bound.
 This does not require anything beyond the standard optimism property \eqref{eq:concsup po}.
-The bounding of $\Tsix$ is elaborated in Section \ref{section:mgdep} step 2 for the regularization-dependent bound and Section \ref{subseq:bg0} step 2 for the regularization-independent bound and requires both optimism \eqref{eq:concsup po} and superoptimistic gap \eqref{eq:ineq2xrl po} properties.
+The bounding of $\Tsix$ is elaborated in section \ref{section:mgdep} step 2 for the logarithmic regret bound and section \ref{subseq:bg0} step 2 for the $\sqrt{T}$ and requires both optimism \eqref{eq:concsup po} and superoptimistic gap \eqref{eq:ineq2xrl po} properties.

+\paragraph{Bounding the covering number of the superoptimistic value function class.} The superoptimistic value function class is induced by the $Q$ functions in Algorithm \ref{Alg:algo-3} Eq. \eqref{eq:Vupdate}.
+The covering number of MSE value functions $\overline{V}$ is easier to bound (Lemma \ref{lemma:covmse}) and relies on the smoothness of the value of the game under payoff matrix perturbations arguments.
+Meanwhile, the superoptimistic value functions $V^+$ ($V^-$ can be bounded using symmetric arguments) is harder to bound (Lemma \ref{lemma:covlinso}) as it is the value function corresponding to the best response under $Q^+$ to the min player's NE policy under $\overline{Q}$.
+We exploit the smoothness property of the KL-regularized setting to obtain this covering number and subsequently use an appropriate cover on the $Q^+$ and $\overline{Q}$ function classes to get the covering number of the superoptimistic value function class (Lemma \ref{lemma:covlinso}).
+Moreover, since the $Q$ functions use different projection operators for different $h\in [H]$, we have to split the $\delta$ budget across $h\in [H]$.